mukaitomaso/music-ideator/examples/music_ideator/README.md

-# 🎵 Music Ideator Agent
+# 🎵 Ableton Live Music Ideator Agent

 A creative music ideation agent built with the mcp-agent framework that generates chord progressions and melodies using two specialized MCP servers.